And Now For the Fine Print . . .

 Scholastic Probation or Suspension

-To maintain a high level of scholarship among the students of Texas A&M University-Commerce, standards of scholarship must be maintained.
+To maintain a high level of scholarship among the students of East Texas A&M University, standards of scholarship must be maintained.
 The regulations concerning probation, suspension, and reinstatement in the University were established by the University Academic Council and are administered by the deans of colleges.
 In certain cases where there are extenuating circumstances, appeals regarding academic probation and suspension may be made to the Academic Affairs Undergraduate Student Appeal Committee.

 A satisfactory level of academic achievement is determined on the basis of each student’s cumulative grade point average calculated on the basis of all college level academic work attempted.
 To be eligible for continued enrollment in good standing in the university, a student must maintain a minimum cumulative grade point average of 2.00.